manumedev/DCMConverter/README.md

 # DICOM to JPEG Converter

 A Python tool that converts all DICOM files in a directory to JPEG format.
 Automatically creates a new folder for converted images under the same parent directory.
+Optionally creates PDFs from the converted images with automatic size management.

 ## Features

 - **Directory Processing**: Designed to process entire directories of DICOM files
-- **JPEG Output Only**: All DICOMs converted to high-quality JPEG format
+- **JPEG Output**: All DICOMs converted to high-quality JPEG format
+- **PDF Creation**: Create PDFs from converted JPEG images with size management
+- **Automatic Size Management**: Splits PDFs when they exceed specified size limit (default: 512MB)
 - **Automatic Folder Creation**: Creates a new folder for converted images
 - **Multi-frame Handling**: Converts multi-frame DICOMs to JPEG (first frame)
 - **Robust Processing**: Handles various DICOM formats and pixel data types